listinvest/goransom-1/README.md

 # goransom
-Simple ransomware written in Golang.

-I made this program for educational purposes; there's no harm intended.
+Disclaimer: I made this program for educational purposes; there's no harm intended.
 Ransomware is more and more in the media and that triggered my curiosity.

 ### How goransom works
 It iterates through the Windows filesystem, looking for files.
 Goransom opens the file, encrypts its content with AES-GCM 256, and continues to the next file.
 In addition, a POST request to the decryption API will be made to ensure that the victim can decrypt his machine after the victim paid the right amount.